net-lisias-ksp/Principia/Installing,-reporting-bugs,-and-frequently-asked-questions.md

 For Macintosh 32-bit users, ask **armed_troop** for a build or build instructions.

 ###General recommendations
 Timewarping with vessels is very slow above timewarp 100'000x.
-While we will try to improve that for Brouwer, when waiting for a specific date, it is best to reduce the number of vessels in game.
+While we will try to improve that in a future version, when waiting for a specific date, it is best to reduce the number of vessels in game.
 In particular, asteroids being vessels as far as the game is concerned, removing them is a good idea if you are not interested in them (in particular, if you're using Real Solar Systems, these asteroids are fairly silly).
 In order to do that, simply delete the `<KSP directory>\GameData\Squad\Parts\Misc\PotatoRoid` folder.
 When no vessels are present timewarp should be very smooth, even at 6'000'000x (in Real Solar System).

 ###Recommendations for Real Solar System users